 (b) The phrase ''discretion and independent judgment" must be applied in the light of all the facts involved in the particular employment situation in which the question arises.
-Factors to consider when determining whether an employee exercises discretion and independent judgment with respect to matters of significance include, but are not limited to: whether the employee has authority to formulate, affect, interpret, or implement management policies or operating practices; whether the employee carries out major assignments in conducting the operations of the [[business]] employing office; whether the employee's assignments are related to operation of a particular segment of the [[business]] employing office; whether the employee has authority to waive or deviate from established policies and procedures without prior approval; whether the employee has authority to negotiate and bind the [[company]] employing office on significant matters; whether the employee provides consultation or expert advice to management;

-whether the employee is involved in planning long- or short-term [[business]] objectives; whether the employee investigates and resolves matters of significance on behalf of management; and whether the employee represents the [[company]] employing office in handling complaints, arbitrating disputes or resolving grievances.
+Factors to consider when determining whether an employee exercises discretion and independent judgment with respect to matters of significance include, but are not limited to: whether the employee has authority to formulate, affect, interpret, or implement management policies or operating practices; whether the employee carries out major assignments in conducting the operations of the [[business]] employing office; whether the employee performs work that affects business operations to a substantial degree, even if the employee's assignments are related to operation of a particular segment of the [[business]] employing office; whether the employee has authority to commit the employer in matters that have significant financial impact; whether the employee has authority to waive or deviate from established policies and procedures without prior approval; whether the employee has authority to negotiate and bind the [[company]] employing office on significant matters; whether the employee provides consultation or expert advice to management; whether the employee is involved in planning long- or short-term [[business]] objectives; whether the employee represents the [[company]] employing office in handling complaints, arbitrating disputes or resolving grievances.